IBM-Cloud/terraform-provider-ibm/website/docs/d/is_share_snapshot.html.markdown

 After your data source is created, you can read values from the following attributes.

+- `access_tags`  - (Array of Strings) Access management tags associated with the snapshot.
 - `id` - The unique identifier of the ShareSnapshot.
 - `backup_policy_plan` - (List) If present, the backup policy plan which created this share snapshot.
 	Nested schema for **backup_policy_plan**: